filakhtov/gentoo-use-docs/dev-lang/spidermonkey.md

 # dev-lang/spidermonkey

+### clang
+Use the Clang compiler instead of GCC.

+It is safe to disable this flag.

 ### debug
 Pass the `--enable-debug` option to the configure script.
 Build a JS engine with developer debug info, enable assertions to allow for easier debugging of linked programs.